tidyverse/tidyverse.org/content/articles/2017-08-08-contributing.md

 ### Contribute to active projects ###

-Development of Tidyverse projects typically progresses in waves.
+Development of tidyverse projects typically progresses in waves.
 We work intensely on a certain project for a period of time, then let it lie fallow for awhile and work on other things.
 Because of this contributions to projects which are not being actively developed may not be addressed for a long length